WoodSolutions InFocus is a video series that brings you new insights into Australia's forest and wood products industry.

 How It's Made: Cross Laminated Timber (CLT)

-In this episode of WoodSolutions InFocus Laurence visits a factory which produces cross laminated timber, or CLT.
+In this episode of WoodSolutions InFocus we visit a factory which produces cross laminated timber, or CLT.
 CLT is an engineered timber product that is quickly growing in popularity in the construction industry.
 With two-way action and high tolerance of shear forces, CLT panels can generally be used instead of concrete, saving huge amounts of greenhouse gas emissions.
-Here, Laurence sees how CLT is produced and learns more about the quality checks involved in the manufacturing process.
+Here, we see how CLT is produced and learns more about the quality checks involved in the manufacturing process.

 Special thanks to: Tyson Infanti, XLam, Colin Stone, XLam, Aaron McKenna, XLam, Craig Slade, XLam